Boomerizzy3/prework-study-guide/README.md

 ## Description

 This Prework Study guide was created for boot camp students.
-This is a webpage that allows student to enter notes on what they learn regarding HTML, CSS,.git, and JavaScript.
+This is a webpage that allows student to enter notes on what they learn regarding HTML, CSS, git, and JavaScript.

 ## Installation